Spain in the Eurovision Song Contest: Selection process

-For the 2022 contest, it was announced that RTVE would use Benidorm Fest, a revamped version of the Benidorm International Song Festival to select the nation's entry among thirteen candidates.
+For the 2022 contest, it was announced that RTVE would use Benidorm Fest, a revamped version of the Benidorm Song Festival to select the nation's entry among thirteen candidates.
 The broadcaster signed a contract with the regional government of the Valencian Community to hold the event for four editions.
 The first Benidorm Fest was won by Chanel with "SloMo", which finished in third place at Eurovision with 459 points, thereby achieving Spain's best Eurovision result since 1995.